 Take action based on the earliest and most subtle physiological indicators and provide your patients with the care they deserve.

-Provide your patient with remote feedback based on analyzed aggregated data presented in a user-friendly, secure interface.
+Provide your patient with remote feedback and treatment, based on analyzed aggregated data, available 24/7.

 Having access to high-resolution V-LAP readings will allow you to diagnose additional cardiac conditions like mitral regurgitation, arrhythmias, diastolic dysfunction and more, using sensitive automated supportive algorithms.

-Make better decisions based on artificial intelligence that uses pattern recognition algorithms, to design the best recovery plan.
+Make better decisions based on artificial intelligence that uses pattern recognition algorithms, to design optimal recovery plans.

-The system maps out heart failure decompensation based on mean left atrial pressure readings, so that physicians can detect impending exacerbations and act accordingly.
+The V-LAP maps out heart failure decompensation based on mean left atrial pressure readings, so that physicians can detect impending HF exacerbation and act accordingly.
 Furthermore, physicians can drill down to daily high-resolution left atrial pressure waveform morphology, receiving input regarding common co-morbidities.

 The increase of left atrial pressure is the most specific and earliest sign of impending heart failure exacerbation – long before clinical symptoms occur.
 V-LAP’s unmet clinical need has been evident for years, and the cardiology profession will benefit greatly from the availability of technology that can provide this valuable indication non-invasively on a daily basis.